MohammadHosseinali/DockerTracing/README.md

 # Tools
-1. Debian OS on Virtualbox (Or any other linux distro)
+1. Debian OS on Virtualbox (Or any other linux distros)

 2. Custom Python script (files are available on repo)